Every time I speak to Americans about Cuba travel, there appear to be a lot of rumors and insecurities about how to travel to Cuba from the US.

 The broadest and easiest category for most travelers to travel under will probably be to support the Cuban people.

-The linked article above on “support from the Cuban people” has a bit of formal language, but scroll down and you will see examples of authorized travel itineraries to Cuba for American citizens.
-Easy!
+The linked article above on “support from the Cuban people” has a bit of formal language, but scroll down, and you will see examples of authorized travel itineraries to Cuba for American citizens.

 How Do You Make Sure Your Travel Is Authorized?

-Well, you just decide upon one of the 12 listed approved reasons for travel to Cuba.
+Now that you know that Americans can travel to Cuba, you need to decide upon one of the 12 listed approved reasons for travel to Cuba.

 You do NOT need a formal letter or visa from US authorities to prove that your journey complies with the travel regulations.